 pdf_writer.write(output_file)

 Sometimes PDF files are password protected.
-With the PyPDF2
+With the pypdf

-package, you can work with encrypted PDF files as well as add password protection to existing PDFs.
+package, you can work with encrypted PDF files and also add password protection to existing PDFs.

 Note: This tutorial is adapted from the chapter “Creating and Modifying PDF Files” in Python Basics: A Practical Introduction to Python 3.
-If you enjoy what you’re reading, then be sure to check out the rest of the book.
+Be sure to check out the rest of the book and the corresponding learning path.

 You can add password protection to a PDF file using the .encrypt()